-Retiree benefits: If you are eligible and have elected retiree benefits, your retiree medical, dental and life insurance coverage will begin the first day of the month following the termination of your active employee benefits.
+Retiree benefits: If you are eligible and have enrolled in retiree benefits, your retiree medical, dental and life insurance coverage will begin the first day of the month following the termination of your active employee benefits.
 You will receive a new medical insurance card from the applicable carrier(s).

 Paying for your university retiree benefits: The university will bill you each month for your retiree benefits.
+Retiree benefit billing is one month in arrears.
 You will receive your benefits bill around the second week of the month to pay for the coverage received the prior month.
 For example, you will receive a bill in February to pay for your January coverage.
 Payment is due by the end of the month in which you receive your bill.

-If you choose to deduct benefit premiums benefit premiums from your checking or savings account each month, they will be debited from your account around the 20th of each month for the total amount due.
+If you choose to deduct benefit premiums benefit premiums from your checking or savings account each month, they will be debited from your account between the 15th and 20th of each month for the total amount due.
 This option also pays in arrears; the debit taken in February pays for your January coverage.